SCAR4SUD/D3_OMNeT_SCAR4SUD_ARCH/README.md

 $ make
 ```

-To initialize the SoftHSMv2 library for use with this project drop the contents of `util/hsm_object_store` into the where softhsm tokens are stored.
-By default it can be found in: `/var/lib/softhsm/tokens/[token_id]/`.
+To initialize the SoftHSMv2 library for use with this project execute the `util.sh` script in the `util/hsm_key_setup` directory.
+It will create a new SoftHSMv2 token called `car-token` and it will populate it with the ECU public keys and HSM private key that are found in  `hsm_key_setup`.
+The scripts assumes that the `libsofthsm2.so` library file is found at `/usr/lib/softhsm`.
+It also depends on `pkcs11-tool` for entering the keys into SoftHSMv2.

+If SoftHSMv2 has been installed with its default setting the objects stored by SoftHSM will be found at `/var/lib/softhsm/tokens`.

-## Structure
+## Directory Structure

+### `simulations`

+Contains the running environment of the simulation:

+- `.ned` and `.ini` configuration files defining parameters of the simulations, of its nodes and of their connections.
+- `storage` a directory that contains folders representing the local storage of each ECU.
+- `tpm_storage` a directory that contains folders representing the contents of each ECU TPM.

-### src
+### `src`

 Contains the simulation source files:

 -  The NED language defined network modules and their c++ class implementations.
-- Collection of c++ functions for simulating ECU and TPM crypto behavior.
+- Collection of c++ functions for simulating ECU and TPM crypto behavior via openssl functions.
-- Collection of c++ classes, and function for simulating HSM behaviour.
+- Collection of c++ classes, and function for simulating HSM behavior via SoftHSM PKCS#11 simulated interface.

-### storage
+### `util`

-Contains folder representing all nodes in the network that have for the sake of the simulation a storage.
-The ECU "storages" thus follow the id of the various lords.
+Contains the key that are to be used by the HSM and a script `util.sh` for inserting them in a SoftHSM token.